Pullen Arts Center

 Office of Raleigh Arts

-Pullen Arts Center is located on the north side of Pullen Park, across the street from NC State's Bell Tower and next door to Theatre in the Park.
-An arts education facility for beginning to advanced artists ages 6-adult, the Center provides quality instruction, a variety of programming, specialized equipment, gallery exhibitions and studio access.
-Classes are offered year-round and are open to Raleigh residents and non-residents.
-Find the class that's right for you!
+Pullen Arts Center is located on the north side of Pullen Park, across the street from N.C.
+State's Bell Tower and next door to Theatre in the Park and the Gregg Museum.
+Since 1961, Pullen Arts Center has served as an arts education facility for artists of all skill levels.

-Pullen Arts Center closes November 9, 2017 for renovations
+Pullen Arts Center is currently closed for renovations

 Pullen Arts Center Improvement Plan